msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

 We have last two parts which implementing user roles so normal users can not add or delete users.
-It will be possible thanks to `SecurityContext` that Jersey provides we will use the roles we defined earlier.
+It will be possible thanks to `SecurityContext` that Jersey provides  and we will use the role enum we defined earlier.

 Start with implementing `Principal` interface as `AuthUser implements Principal`.
-You will implement two methods, return a name and check if implies.
-Ignore the second and just return username as name for now.
+You will implement one method which returns the name of the user.
 Also make sure you made `Role` enum public so we can use it in `SecurityContext`.

 {% highlight java %}
 @Override